AleksandarStanisic021/eshop/README.md

+Rractice by Brad.
 Setting up NextAuth by following various docs and tutorials.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).